vancluever/z2d/README.md

 Zig 0.14.0 is required; those requiring Zig 0.13.0 should use v0.5.1.

+There is currently a `zig-0.15.0` branch that is currently being updated against the latest Zig 0.15.0.

 ## Documentation and examples

 View the documentation for the latest release at: